egordm/boosters/docs/benchmarks/2025-01-16-3df5707-performance-report.md

 ### Recommendations

-- Use booste-rs when training speed is critical
+- Use boosters when training speed is critical
-- Use booste-rs for low-latency prediction workloads
+- Use boosters for low-latency prediction workloads
 - For GBLinear with very large datasets (>100K rows), XGBoost is marginally faster

 ---